 From assessment to audit-ready reports — guided every step of the way

-Risk of missing critical compliance gaps and facing €15M fines
+Risk of missing critical compliance gaps and facing penalties up to €35M or 7% of global turnover

 Difficult to present to investors or enterprise customers without proof